<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://gustavonarea.net/blog/tags/wsgi/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="/blog/tags/wsgi/feed/" rel="self" type="application/rss+xml" />

-<description>Notes from an aspiring software craftsman</description>
+<description>Notes from a disciplined software developer</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>